Blood // Water

-"Blood // Water" is a single by Canadian musician Grandson.
-The single was released on 27 October 2017 through Fueled By Ramen.
-The song is the lead single off of Grandson's first extended play, A Modern Tragedy Vol. 1.
+"Blood // Water" is a song by American-Canadian musician Grandson.
+It was released on 27 October 2017 as the lead single from Grandson's first extended play, A Modern Tragedy Vol. 1, through the Fueled by Ramen label.
+The song is featured in EA Sports' NHL 19.

 Background

 The official audio video was released on Grandson's YouTube channel on October 27, 2017.